google/scaaml/README.md

 # SCAAML: Side Channel Attacks Assisted with Machine Learning
 ![SCAAML banner](https://storage.googleapis.com/scaaml-public/visuals/scaaml-banner.png)

-SCAAML (Side Channel Attacks Assisted with Machine Learning) is a deep learning framwork dedicated to side-channel attacks.
+SCAAML (Side Channel Attacks Assisted with Machine Learning) is a deep learning framework dedicated to side-channel attacks.
 It is written in python and run on top of TensorFlow 2.x.

-## Available compoments
+## Available components

 - [`scaaml/`](https://github.com/google/scaaml/tree/master/scaaml/): The SCAAML framework code.
 Its used by the various tools.
 - [`scaaml_intro/`](https://github.com/google/scaaml/tree/master/scaaml_intro): *A Hacker Guide To Deep Learning Based Side Channel Attacks*.